pspete/psPAS/docs/collections/_docs/10-compatibility.md

 - Version 11.1 introduced a new API endpoint.
   - Supports:
     - Delete User by ID
-- Gen1 API depreciated from 12.3
+- Gen1 API deprecated from 12.3

 ### Set-PASUser

 - Version 11.1 introduced a new API endpoint.
   - Supports:
     - Additional parameters for updating users.
-- Gen1 API depreciated from 12.3
+- Gen1 API deprecated from 12.3
 - Version 13.2 introduced new parameters: `userActivityLogRetentionDays`, `loginFromHour` & `loginToHour`

 ### Get-PASPTAEvent